stokbaek/simc-discord/README.md

 *Options:*
 ```
--c	-character	InGame name
+-c  -character    in-game name
--r	-realm		Realm (Default is Magtheridon)
+-r  -realm        realm name (Default is Magtheridon)
 -s  -scale        yes/no (Default is no)
 -d  -data         armory/addon (Default is armory)
+-f  -fightstyle   Choose between different fightstyles
+-a  -aoe          yes/no (Default is no)
--v	-version	gives the version of simulationcraft being used
+-v  -version      Gives the version of simulationcraft being used
 ```
 * Simulate using armory with stat scaling: